request/request-debug/README.md

 The default handling function writes the data to *stderr* in Node's JSON-like object display format.
 See the example below for more details.

+To disable debugging, call `request.stopDebugging()` (this function only exists if debugging has already been enabled).
+Any requests that are in progress when `stopDebugging()` is called will still generate debug events.

 ## Example

 ```js